tarwn/lessthandot-hugo/blogs/content/posts/2012-03-08-report-builder-3-0-chart-1.md

 _Vertical Axis Properties_

 The vertical axis is generally where your values are going to be displayed.
-It can be helpful to customize this, especially if you’re working with numbers or currency.
+It can be helpful to customize this, especially if you're working with numbers or currency.

 <p style="padding-left: 30px">
   Axis Options – Range and Interval – Here, you can set the minimum and maximum values that will appear on the axis.
 You can also choose what interval is shown.